Tanvir19934/CSCI_596_project_VRP_parallelization/README.md

 In this project, we consider solving a VRP that has around 400 individual nodes and the initial heuristic produces approximately 151 routes (the initial heuristic is not provided here, only the routes produced by the heuristic are provided in a .pkl file, this file acts as the input for the main.py program).
 We consider doing the post-processing step for these 151 routes in parallel distributed among multiple processors.

+e use OpenMP API in Python to do the parallelization.
 We then analyze the parallelization efficiency through strong scaling and weak scaling.

 ![alt text](image.png)
 ![alt text](image-1.png)